michaelpineirocode/jam-py/README.md

 # Shell commands
 The shell utilizes the following specialized commands:
->echo on/off - reprint the command.
+-echo on/off - reprint the command.
->debug on/off - turns on debug mode.
+-debug on/off - turns on debug mode.
 As of now, debug only displays tokens registered by the tokenizer.
->clear - clears the shell.
+-clear - clears the shell.
 Only works with Windows computers, as of now.
->help - prints the list of commands and descriptions
+-help - prints the list of commands and descriptions

 # Dependencies
 Jampy relies on the following dependencies:
->built-in "os" module.
+-built-in "os" module.
->python3 and up.
+-python3 and up.

 # Motivation

-Jam-py is one of my ongoing projects to learn about interpreted programming languages.
+Jampy is one of my ongoing projects to learn about interpreted programming languages.
 It has uses in many forms though, through the development of a lexer and parser, which have use cases including but not limited to translators, grammer checkers, and interpreted programming languages.

 # Build Status